 4 When the examiner gives you the okay to send your coins, then package and ship your coins by U.S. Postal Service.
 You should ship the coins by insured or registered mail with the proper amount of insurance.
 Do not ship by certified mail as it provides no insurance.

 5 When shipping your coins, be sure to include the appropriate check or money order (payable to the attributer) to cover attribution fees.
-The fee is $4.00 per coin for CONECA members and $5.00 per coin for non-members.
-You must also include return postage and insurance, which is usually $6.00 per package for items totaling under $200.00.
-Check at www.usps.com when in doubt.
+The fee is $10.00 per coin.
+You must also include return postage and insurance, which is $8.00 per package with $100 Ins.
+Please add $1.00 for each additional $100 of insurance you desire.
+Check with the USPS for registered mail prices, should you desire to have your coins returned by registered mail.
+There will be a $25.00 handling fee for each package returned by registered mail.

 CONECA Error Examiners